atoder/factual_api_hotel_reader/README.md

 ## BONUS Functionality - Able to pause and pick up where it left off in case there are any interruptions.
 Just hit CTRL + C to pause/stop the script

-After you run the **main.rb** with the same file name, it will pick up where it left off
+After you run the **ruby main.rb** with the same file name, it will pick up where it left off

 # Sample Output Data